| |

 |

-Be aware of updates and security fixes
+Apply updates and security fixes

-to your PC's critical software, like the operating system, email,
+soon after they are released to your PC's critical software, like the operating system, email,

 web browser, anti-spyware, or anti-virus software programs.
 Use a

-firewall program to block your PC's presence on the internet. |
+firewall program to block your PC's presence on the internet.

 |